bkirwi/sill/README.md

 Nonetheless, quite a lot of command-line tools work fine in this environment.

+# Configuration

+Sill can be configured via a
+file at `.config/sill/sill.toml`.
+For available options, see [the default config](src/sill.toml).

 # Limitations

 Sill is experimental software.
 While it's usable enough